 Gas stations food culture is definitely a thing in Detroit and Las Cazuelas Grill in Southwest is among a cohort of metro Detroit restaurants that upholds that tradition.
 The restaurant’s tacos come with a choice of protein including steak, chicken, or marinated shredded pork.
 Everything is prepared on the flat top grill behind the counter.
 It’s also a great spot for breakfast burritos.

 The taco offerings at Los Altos are plentiful, ranging from al pastor, tripas, asada, and chorizo to egg, fish, shrimp, and chicharron.
-They’re available with corn for $2.50, flour for 50 cents more, and for another 50 cents, they can be prepared with handmade tortillas.
+They’re available with corn, flour, or for a nominal charge, they can be prepared with handmade tortillas.
 Make it a meal and get three tacos with choice of meat, rice, beans, and lettuce and tomato on the side.
 The spot’s extensive bar menu features margaritas and margarita-adjacent cocktails, micheladas, and Mexican beers.

 This family-owned institution in Southwest serves an expansive menu with options like Detroit-style botana and menudo, but many customers simply spring for the tacos.
 Mi Pueblo’s selection of fillings includes options like chicharron en salsa roja (pork rinds in red sauce), lengua (beef tongue), and lomo (shredded pork loin).
 The establishment also recently opened an express restaurant for patrons in need of a quicker, carryout meal.